reflexer-labs/reflexer-digital-twin/README.md

 ```

 ## Resources
-* [Tutorial](https://github.com/cadCAD-org/demos/blob/master/tutorials/numerical_computation/numerical_integration_1.ipynb) on how to use cadCAD for numerical integration.
+* [Tutorial](https://github.com/cadCAD-org/demos/blob/master/tutorials/numerical_computation/numerical_integration_1.ipynb) This tutorial is the first in a series on numerical computation.
+The goal of this tutorials is to outline and define the key concepts of and present pseudo code for numerical integration for applications of signal processing and control theory in smart contracts.

 <!---